link89/nvm-wrapper-plugin/README.md

 - `gradle uploadArchives` (or 'gradle deploy') - Deploy your plugin to the Jenkins Maven repository to be included in the Update Center.
 - `mvn hpi:run` - Run a local jenkins to test
-- ` mvn hpi:run -Djenkins.version=2.102` -Run a local jenkins against a version.
+- `mvn hpi:run -Djenkins.version=2.102` -Run a local jenkins against a version.
+- `mvn clean test -Djenkins.version=2.7.3 -Denforcer.skip=true -B` if local test `nvm unset && nvm unload`

 ## Features